top of page

 Georgia's essential gear:

 1. Ruffwear Harness.
-It is key to have handle in the harness because there would be instances where we need to carry G. Specially if we know she's going to hurt herself
+It is key to have a handle in the harness because there would be instances where we need to carry G. Especially if we know she's going to hurt herself

 2. Hydrapack Stow bottle.
-I specially like that this collapses and safely freezes so G can have cold water specially in the summer
+I especially like that this collapses and safely freezes so G can have cold water, especially in the summer

 4. Tractive GPS tracker for dogs.
 G likes to chase dear and she already got away from us one time.
 This safety precaution gives us a little bit more peace of mind